skorzany/odin-landing-page/README.md

 # odin-landing-page

-This is my take on 'Project: Landing Page' from The Odin Project Foundations course.
-Please note, that this webpage is designed for displaying on desktop only! (for now)

-The goal is to create a webpage from scratch, using a provided design images.
+The goal was to recreate a static webpage from the [provided design](./design.png).

+I tried to mimic this design as close as possible, you can view it on [GitHubPages](https://skorzany.github.io/odin-landing-page/).

+The page is **not responsive**, the main purpose was to practice flexbox and css.

+## Additional note:
-All images are randomly chosen at each page reload, and are the courtesy of https://picsum.photos/
+All images are randomly chosen at each page reload, and are the courtesy of [Lorem Picsum](https://picsum.photos/).